Policy Agenda

 Physical therapy prescribed treatments enable patients to remain steady and maintain their independence.
 Physical therapists are also trained to conduct patient home assessments which evaluate a patient’s living space and identify potential fall hazards.
 In fact, a recent study showed that older citizens who underwent an exercise intervention from a trained healthcare professional lowered their risk of a fall by 31%.

-The Centers for Medicare & Medicaid Services (CMS) finalized another set of deep, across-the-board payment cuts to physical, occupational, and speech therapy in the Physician Fee Schedule (PFS) Rule for CY2023.
+The Centers for Medicare & Medicaid Services (CMS) has once again finalized across-the-board payment cuts to physical, occupational, and speech therapy in the Physician Fee Schedule (PFS) Final Rule for CY2025.

-In the Physician Fee Schedule (PFS) Rule for CY2022, CMS finalized a 3.75 percent cut to providers in 2022 and a troubling 15 percent cut for services provided by physical and occupational therapy assistants.
-A broad coalition of lawmakers and stakeholders came together to oppose and support reforms to the fee schedule, and fortunately, lawmakers in Congress took action.
+• 2022: CMS finalized a 3.75 percent cut to providers in 2022 and a troubling 15 percent cut for services provided by physical and occupational therapy assistants.

 Opioid Crisis